 - Attack Backfire: Zangief gets a victory quote against Blanka informing him that his electric blasts helped relieve his back pain.

-- Bonus Boss: Completing certain requirements gives players a new opponent after beating Seth: in order of increasing difficulty, hidden bosses include Akuma, Gouken, Evil Ryu and Oni.
+- Bonus Boss: Completing certain requirements gives players a new opponent after beating Seth: in order of increasing difficulty, hidden bosses include (Shin) Akuma, Gouken, Evil Ryu, and Oni.

 - Cel Shading: Used along with highly detailed textures, creating a look that's more "stylized" than it is "cartoony."

-- Comeback Mechanic: The Revenge Meter fills up the more damage one takes.
+- The Revenge Meter fills up the more damage one takes.
 Once it's filled halfway, an Ultra Combo becomes possible and when filled all the way, the Ultra Combo does more damage.
-Like Super Combos in Super Street Fighter II Turbo, Ultra Combos only lasts one round.
+Like Super Combos in Super Street Fighter II Turbo, Ultra Combos only last one round.

 - The game also has a very subtle mechanic in that characters receive less damage depending on how much life they have left.
 With less than half their life remaining, they take slightly less damage from each attack.
 With less than a quarter of their life remaining, they take significantly less damage from each attack.